Neurodiversity Celebration Week 13 – 19 March 2023

 CENMAC Training Events

 Part of the support that CENMAC provides is to train teachers about the assistive technology we use to help them access the curriculum and to communicate.
-A few members of our team recently attended The Inclusive Technology Teaching Conference at Shooters Hill Sixth Form College.
+For example our team attended The Inclusive Technology Teaching Conference at Shooters Hill Sixth Form College.
 This event was an afternoon of focused CPD for the teaching staff and support staff where we demonstrated some of the best accessiblity tools to support students with neurodiversities such as dyslexia.
-Find out more.

 Shooter's Hill Sixth Form College